dineshkummarc/store.js/README.md

 How is this fork different?
 ---------------------------

-This fork of @marcuswestin's store.js aims at working around IE6 and IE7 "same directory" policy.
+This fork of [marcuswestin](http://marcuswest.in)'s store.js aims at working around IE6 and IE7 "same directory" policy.
 To do so, the plugin is loaded from a page (usually) hosted at the root of your website, by an iframe.

 The code to use to load the plugin is the following: